kintone/cli-kintone/README.md

 fileInTable-1-0/test (1).txt"
 ```

-When exporting, if NOT set the `--attachments-dir` option, only the file name will be outputted.
+When exporting, if the `--attachments-dir` option is NOT set, only the file name will be outputted.

 ```csv
 "fileFieldCode"